Merinio/branch-api-go/README.md

 # Take-Home Exercise: Branch Management API in Go
+## Important
+- Please try to keep time spent under **2 hours** to complete this exercise.
+- 100% completion is not important, this exercise is meant to evaluate how you approach the problem and the decisions you make.

 ## Objective
 Create a RESTful API in Go that manages the structure of a business with multiple branches.
 Each branch has specific requirements and restrictions for employees to be allowed to work there.
 These requirements and restrictions are inherited from parent branches up the hierarchy.